 HERO_DI_CONFIG constant has an interface,

 AppConfig.
-Unfortunately, we
+Unfortunately, you

 cannot use a TypeScript interface as a token: